dftbplus/recipes/docs/linresp/no-titania.rst

       }
   }

-we have set *EnergyWindow = 0.01* to save in computational time.
+we have set *EnergyWindow = 0.01* to save computational time.
 We can choose such a small energy cutoff as titania band-to-band transitions have a rather low collective character.
 The visible range of the spectrum, which is of most interest, is negligibly affected by this truncation, as the CT absorption